w6teran/DOCKER-Training/README.md

-# PANW MCA Cloud & Containers Training Session #3
+# PANW LATAM Cloud & Containers Training Session #3

 This is the repository for the Docker Training part of Cloud & Containers Training